Noel Antonio Londoño Buitrago

-Noel Londoño Antonio Buitrago C.Ss.R. (commonly Noel Lindoño; born 6 August 1949) is a Colombian Catholic prelate who has served as Bishop of Jericó since 2013.
+Noel Antonio Londoño Buitrago C.Ss.R. (commonly Noel Londoño; born 6 August 1949) is a Colombian Roman Catholic prelate who has served as Bishop of Jericó since 2013 until his retirement in 2026.
 He is a member of the Redemptorists.

 Biography

-Noel Londoño Antonio Buitrago was born in Quimbaya on 6 August 1949, the year his parents moved there from Filandia.
+Noel Antonio Londoño Buitrago was born in Quimbaya on 6 August 1949, the year his parents moved there from Filandia.
 Other priests in his family include three brothers and two nephews.
 He attended Santander primary school there and high school at the El Pilar schools in Popayán and at the San Clemente Hofbauer in Manizales.
 He completed his studies in philosophy at the Redemptorist seminary in the Suba neighborhood of Bogota and in theology at the Major Seminary of Bogotá.

 He took his first vows on 22 December 1966 and his final vows as a Redemptorist on 27 January 1973.
 He was ordained a priest on 23 November 1973.
 From 1981 to 1985 he studied at the Pontifical Gregorian University in Rome, earning his licentiate and doctorate in dogmatic theology with a dissertation on the theology of the Passion of Christ in the works of St. Alphonsus Liguori.

 He was professor of dogmatic theology in Bogota at the Franciscan University of San Buenaventura and the Jesuit Pontifical Xaverian University.
 He was professor and rector of the Redemptorist Major Seminary in Bogotá from 1985 to 1991.
 He was appointed twice, in 1991 and 1997, to six-year terms as councilor of the Redemptorists, based in Rome.
 Following a sabbatical year he was rector of the Basilica del Señor de los Milagros in Buga from 2005 to 2010, while also serving as president of the Federation of Sanctuaries of Colombia and a member of the team for sanctuaries and popular religiosity of the Episcopal Conference of Latin America (CELAM).
 He was then briefly parish priest of San Gerardo Mayela in Bogotá.
 From 2011 to 2013 he was coordinator of the newly created Redemptorist Conference of Latin America and the Caribbean.

 Pope Francis appointed him bishop of Jericó on 13 June 2013.
 He received his episcopal consecration on 10 August 2013 from another Redemptorist, Cardinal Julio Terrazas Sandoval, in the Buga basilica.
 He was installed in Jericó on 24 August.